hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/01-how-faridun-ascended-the-throne.md

 Set on his head the royal diadem.

-1 WPT, i.
-119, 233-235.

-2 For the subject-matter of the above cf. HEP, 277, 278 ; DZA, i.

-225 ; MZA, iii.
-233 ; WPT, ii.
-369.

-3 In the oldest Pahlavi — that of the inscriptions — the letters r and I

-were represented by distinct signs, but in the later Pahlavi — that of

-the manuscripts — the same sign stood for both letters ; it is easy to

-understand the confusion that resulted, especially in the case of proper

-names.
-See DEI, i.
-19.

 In those days, apprehensive of no evil,

 All men began to tread the path of God,